IsaacBreen/einexpr/README.md

 assert np.all(np.matmul(X, a) == x['i'])
 ```

-The convention for specifying dimension structure is designed to be intuitive, flexible, and unambiguous.
+`einexpr`'s dimension structure conventions are designed to be intuitive, flexible, and unambiguous.

 In the above examples, the **string** inside the square brackets specifies the dimension structure.

 You can also pass dimensions around as **first-class objects**: